-Do you know the difference between type 3C and 4A hair?
-Don’t worry, understanding hair textures can be confusing.
+Do you know the difference between Type 3C and 4A hair?
+If the answer is no, don’t worry — understanding hair textures can be confusing.
 There are lots of hair texture definitions and categories that differ based on the stylist.
 Despite this, it’s useful to know what hair type you have.

 Generally knowing your hair types can help you understand how to care for and style your hair.
 For example, certain hair types need more conditioning than others, while others have specific styling needs.

 We’ve put together this guide to walk you through the different types of hair textures and what you need to know to take care of yours, so you can make your next hair appointment with confidence.